spacecraft-design-lab-2019/groundstation/README.md

 # Overview

 This repository contains the initial efforts to create a ground station for the satellite.
-Currently it contains two 'gateways' - one which is a basic test with no features to check out the system, the other one with more features that will hopefully remain a development version and change with the satellite.
-Each one contains:
+Currently it contains two 'gateways', test-gateway and gateway1.
-- Code to simulate a satellite.
+* test-gateway is a HOOTL test of Major Tom, making use of some development resources from Major Tom's creators.
-- A Python 'gateway' which communicates with major tom, a GUI/API service.
+* gateway1 is an attempt at a gateway that actually works with the radio.

-- Code to translate information from the radio inputs to the gateway.
+Each gateway contains a top-level run file, a satellite class that handles commands, and a telemetry parser.
+They are designed to communicate over serial with a radio module.

 The ultimate goal of the system is to create a simple and intiutive ground station service for talking to the satellite on orbit.